supcik/academic-www/content/docs/writing-markdown-latex.md

 {{% /alert %}}

 {{% alert note %}}
-If you don't want to change the default style that ships with Academic but you do want the style file served from the [cdnjs server](https://cdnjs.com/libraries/highlight.js/), set `highlight_style = "github"` in `config.toml`.
+If you don't want to change the default style that ships with Academic but you do want the style file served from the [cdnjs server](https://cdnjs.com/libraries/highlight.js/), set `highlight_style = "github"` in `params.toml`.
 {{% /alert %}}

-The `highlight_style` option is only recognized when set in `config.toml`.
+The `highlight_style` option is only recognized when set in `params.toml`.
 Setting `highlight_style` in your page's preamble has no effect.

 ## Twitter tweet